Practical exposure correction via compensation: Practical exposure corrector

-The above-built function combines the input ($\mathbf{z}$) and reversed input ($\mathbf{1-z}$) to generate the result with a closed-form range, i.e., $f(\mathbf{z})\in[0,c]^{m\times n}$.
-Actually, $\mathbf{z}$ and $\mathbf{1-z}$ keep a relationship of checks and balances, and this is why we call ``adversarial''.
-More importantly, when facing different observations with exposure levels, this function can consistently output a stable solution in view of the axisymmetric property presented in Lemma~\ref{lemma1}.
+The constructed function combines the input $\mathbf{z}$ and its complement $\mathbf{1-z}$ to generate a result within a closed-form range, specifically $f(\mathbf{z})\in[0,0.25c]^{m\times n}$.
+The relationship between $\mathbf{z}$ and $\mathbf{1-z}$ exhibits a “checks and balances” dynamic, and is thus referred to as "adversarial."
+Importantly, when confronted with different observations having varying exposure levels, this function consistently produces a stable solution because of its axisymmetric property (where $c$ remains constant), meaning that $f(\mathbf{1-z})=f(\mathbf{z})$.
+This key property ensures the effectiveness of the function in handling diverse exposure conditions and consistently providing reliable solutions.

-We would like to explain that this exposure adversarial function is a core support for constructing the exposure-sensitive compensation $\bm{\epsilon}$ presented in Eq.~\eqref{eq:motivation}.
-More detail will be introduced in the following.
+Figure~\ref{fig: exposurelevel} (b) shows different observations with incorrect exposure, which are mapped to a similar distribution space after applying the exposure adversarial function ($c=1$).
+Importantly, the generated results effectively reflect the levels of exposure associated with the observations.
+As illustrated in the black rectangles of the first row, the girl’s face in the underexposed case is not bright enough, whereas in the overexposed case, it is acceptable.
+Thus, the results in the exposure adversarial space accurately capture the corresponding levels, where values on the left are greater than those on the right.

-\subsection{Warm Start with Compensation}
+\subsection{Warm start with compensation}